microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitycontainer-post-authenticationeventsflows.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Create a new [authenticationEventsFlow](../resources/authenticationeventsflow.md) object that is of the type specified in the request body.

-Among the types of authentication events flow objects derived from [authenticationEventsFlow](../resources/authenticationeventsflow.md), you can currently create an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) resource.
+You can create only an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) object type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).